yrotak/phase-align/README.md

 # phase-align
-Same a Auto-Align Pro but free and ugly.
+This tool can be use as an alternative to Auto-Align Post but free and ugly.

 For now it only supports WAV files.
 All the files must use the same bitrate.
 There is 2 options: